wessenstam/secretserver/module11/module11.rst

    .. figure:: images/lab-ss-011.png

 #.
 Logout of the PuTTY session using *<CTRL>+D*
 #.
-Close Notepad and PuTTY srceens
+Close Notepad and PuTTY screens
 #.
 Open the other secret (Jumpuser(Jumpbox))
 #.
 Repeat the above steps, but now for the centos.thylab.local server